Hendrik Lorentz: Orders

+Tributes

 According to his biography published by the Nobel Foundation, "It may well be said that Lorentz was regarded by all theoretical physicists as the world's leading spirit, who completed what was left unfinished by his predecessors and prepared the ground for the fruitful reception of the new ideas based on the quantum theory."

-Lorentz is considered one of the prime representatives of the "Second Dutch Golden Age", a period of several decades surrounding 1900 in which the natural sciences flourished in the Netherlands.
+Lorentz is considered one of the prime representatives of the "Second Dutch Golden Age," a period of several decades surrounding 1900 in which the natural sciences flourished in the Netherlands.